Find a psychiatrist in Michigan

 Specialties

-Post-residency, Dr. Seicarescu has more than 12 years of experience practicing psychiatry in various outpatient settings including a multi-specialty center in North Dakota and community mental health centers in Ohio and Michigan, reaching underserved communities.
-She has experience treating a wide scope of mental health-related symptomatology among diverse populations.
-She has also worked as an assistant professor at the University of North Dakota and Michigan State University where she provides teaching and supervision to medical students and residents.
+I am a board-certified adult psychiatrist with over 12 years of experience.
+I received my medical degree from Carol Davila University of Medicine in Romania and completed my psychiatry residency at Wayne State University in Detroit.
+Following residency, I gained extensive clinical experience practicing psychiatry in diverse outpatient settings, including a multi-specialty center in North Dakota and community mental health centers in Ohio and Michigan.
+I have also served as an assistant professor at the University of North Dakota and Michigan State University, where I taught and supervised medical students and residents.

 Read more ›